 William J. Campbell is the Executive Director of the Commission, having been appointed on February 11, 2009 as Interim Executive Director and as Executive Director on July 1, 2010.
 Mr. Campbell's appointment followed a 37 year career as a practicing attorney.
-He is not related to Commission member Richard O. Campbell.
-Lauren Eisenbach is the Commission's administrative assistant.
-To request the complaint form in effect through June 30, 2017, the Request for Evaluation of Judicial Conduct in effect thereafter, or for further information, please refer to the Commission's website - www.coloradojudicialdiscipline.com - or contact the Commission directly at:
+Lauren Solomon is the Commission's administrative assistant.

+To request the Request for Evaluation of Judicial Conduct form, or for further information, please refer to the Commission's website - www.coloradojudicialdiscipline.com - or contact the Commission directly at:

-Colorado Commission on Judicial Discipline Ralph L. Carr Colorado Judicial Center 1300 Broadway, Suite 210 Denver, CO 80203 303.457.5131 (phone) 303.501.1143 (fax) complaints@jd.state.co.us
+Colorado Commission on Judicial Discipline Ralph L. Carr Colorado Judicial Center 1300 Broadway, Suite 210 Denver, CO 80203 303.457.5131 (phone) 303.501.1143 (fax) judicialconduct@jd.state.co.us